-So you’re planning a trip to Cancun?
+So you’re planning a beach vacation to Mexico?
 How exciting!
-We love Yucatan, Mexico and have spent many months there so we’ve got plenty of experience on what to pack for Cancun.
-In fact, we believe we have created the ultimate beach vacation checklist on packing for Mexico.
+We love Yucatan, Mexico and have spent many months there so we’ve got plenty of experience on what to pack for Cancun and the Mayan Riviera.
+In fact, we believe we have created the ultimate beach vacation packing list.

 Many people make the mistake of thinking that packing for Cancun vacations doesn’t require much thought.
 Throw a couple of swimsuits and a sundress in a bag and good to go!
 However, we have found that is not the case.